Fertility after cancer treatment

 Infertility

-Infertility means that you can’t become pregnant or father a child naturally without medical assistance.
+Infertility means that you can’t have a child naturally without medical assistance.
 This can be very distressing for you and your partner.

 In some cases there may be options for you to explore.
 For example, fertility treatment, adoption and egg donation.
 It is important to discuss your options and the timing of any treatment with your doctor.
 You can also receive specialist counselling to help you with this.
-Your doctor can refer you to someone who can help you become pregnant or to father a child.
+Your doctor can refer you to someone who can help you to have a child.

 Coping with infertility

 It is not easy to hear that your fertility may be affected as a result of cancer.
+For some, dealing with infertility can be as hard as dealing with the cancer diagnosis.
 The sense of loss can be painful, no matter what age you are.
 You might not even have thought about having children before your cancer diagnosis.
-Your reaction can vary from acceptance to shock, sadness and silence to anger and depression.
-The reality may only sink in when treatment is over.
-Not being able to have children might make you feel like you have lost a part of your identity – you may feel less masculine or feminine.
+Feelings of anger, grief, sadness and loss of identity are common at this time.
+For some, the reality may only sink in when treatment is over.

 Support